Production of The Lord of the Rings film series: Art design

 Grant Major was charged with the task of converting Lee and Howe's designs into architecture, creating models of the sets, whilst Dan Hennah worked as art director, scouting locations and organizing the building of sets.
-The army often helped out, too, building Hobbiton almost a year before filming to give the impression of real growth and age, moving 5000 m3 of earth, and creating roads to the Edoras location during six months of building, although there was some controversy over their pay.
-Sometimes sets would be reshaped: the caverns of Isengard became Shelob's Lair, and Helm's Deep became a Minas Tirith backlot.
-Sets would also occasionally employ forced perspective to save budget.
-Despite a large amount of safety involved, there were still fires on a Rohirrim village location and the Morgul Road set, and Alan Lee fell off a Lothlórien miniature.
-During Bilbo's birthday party speech, the polystyrene birthday cake with 111 (not confirmed if there really were 111) candles was actually on fire, but everyone kept acting while some of the crew tried to put it out.
-A similar instance of things occurring that were not in the script was Ian McKellen knocking his head painfully on a beam inside Bag End, but he kept acting through it (though the actor says he improvised it and did it intentionally).
+The army often helped out, too, building Hobbiton almost a year before filming to give the impression of real growth and age, moving 5000 m3 of earth, and creating roads to the Edoras location during six months of building.
+Some sets were reshaped: the caverns of Isengard became Shelob's Lair, and Helm's Deep became a Minas Tirith backlot.

 The Art Department was careful to respect nature, considering its importance to Tolkien, such as taking plants from the Edoras location into a nursery.
-They would sometimes mould shapes from real rocks and bark, too, and take branches into a steel structure with polystyrene for more convincing prop trees.
+They sometimes moulded shapes from real rocks and bark, and fixed branches into a steel structure with polystyrene for more convincing prop trees.
 Brian Massey led the Greens Department, and even wrote a booklet on tree growth when he complained of the props "being too coney" for Lothlórien when the time came to film Fangorn Forest.
-The numerous props within the trilogy were all originally designed at different scales, and many craftsmen were hired, most notably Jens Hansen Gold & Silversmith to create 15 replicas of The One Ring.
+The numerous props within the trilogy were all originally designed at different scales, and many craftsmen were hired, including Jens Hansen Gold & Silversmith to create 15 replicas of The One Ring.

-Contemporary jeweller Jasmine Watson created other significant pieces of jewellery, including the Evenstar worn by Arwen, and Nenya, the ring worn by Galadriel.
-Statues were sculpted out of polystyrene, although some thrones seen in the trilogy are in fact crafted out of marble, stone and wood.
-A former bank worker named Daniel Reeve was hired to write the numerous books, spines, documents, maps, diagrams and even Orc graffiti that appear in the trilogy.
+The contemporary jeweller Jasmine Watson created pieces including the Evenstar jewel worn by Arwen, and Nenya, the ring worn by Galadriel.
+Statues were sculpted out of polystyrene, although some thrones seen in the trilogy were crafted from marble, stone and wood.
+A former bank worker, Daniel Reeve, was hired to write the numerous books, spines, documents, maps, diagrams and even Orc graffiti that appear in the trilogy.